victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 ---

 #### Step 2 – Use of external hard drive
-Having an external hard drive to save the contents on the suspect drive is due to insufficient space to create extra VHD in the VMware machine, avoiding damage or corrupt file while going through the process.
+An external hard drive was connected to store the suspect drive’s contents.
+This was necessary due to insufficient space to create an additional VHD in VMware and to avoid corruption or damage to files during the process.

 📌 *Screenshot Placeholder:*
 ![Step 2 – External Hard Drive](https://github.com/victormbogu1/Forensic-Examination-Project--Case-Study-Mickins/blob/d3c33dd3af8c373e09da28396369ced6f1bc9d88/Images/WhatsApp%20Image%202023-07-03%20at%2015.07.01.jpeg)